Help Spread the Word About the Many Benefits of Public Transportation

 Public Transportation Helps People Save Money

-- According to APTA’s Transit Saving Report, a two-person household can save, on the average, more than $9,394 a year by downsizing to one car.
+- According to APTA’s June Transit Saving Report, a two-person household can save, on the average, $9,474 a year by downsizing to one car.

 - Public transportation provides an affordable, and for many, necessary, alternative to driving.